Mingyuan03/tp/docs/DeveloperGuide.md

 1. Initial launch

     1. Download the jar file and copy into an empty folder

-   1. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
+    1. Double-click the jar file<br>
+       Expected: Shows the GUI with a set of sample data.
 The window size is adjustable.

-1. Saving window preferences
+2. Saving window preferences

     1. Resize the window to an optimum height and width.
 Move the window to a different location.
 Close the window.
     1. Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.

-1. _{ more test cases …​ }_

-### Deleting a person
+3. Shutdown
+    1. Close the application window<br>
+       Expected: Application closes and all data is saved.

+### Person Management

-1. Deleting a person while all persons are being shown
+1. Adding a person

     1. Prerequisites: List all persons using the `list` command.
+    1. Test case: `add n/John Doe p/98765432 e/john@example.com a/123 Jurong Street s/NUS d/CS`<br>
+       Expected: Person is added to the list.
+Details of the added person shown in the status message.
+    1. Test case: `add n/John Doe`<br>
+       Expected: No person is added.
+Error details shown in the status message.
+    1. Other incorrect add commands to try: `add`, `add n/`, `add p/12345678`<br>
+       Expected: Similar to previous.

+2. Deleting a person

+    1. Prerequisites: List all persons using the `list` command.
 Multiple persons in the list.

-   1. Test case: `delete 1`<br>
+    1. Test case: `del 1`<br>
-      Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.
+       Expected: First person is deleted from the list.
+Details of the deleted person shown in the status message.

-   1. Test case: `delete 0`<br>
+    1. Test case: `del 0`<br>
        Expected: No person is deleted.
 Error details shown in the status message.
-Status bar remains the same.

-   1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+    1. Other incorrect delete commands to try: `delete`, `del x`, `...` (where x is larger than the list size)<br>
        Expected: Similar to previous.

+3. Finding a person

+    1. Prerequisites: List all persons using the `list` command.
+    1. Test case: `find John`<br>
+       Expected: Shows a list of persons with names containing "John".
+    1. Test case: `find 98765432`<br>
+       Expected: Shows a list of persons with phone numbers containing "98765432".
+    1. Test case: `find john@example.com`<br>
+       Expected: Shows a list of persons with emails containing "john@example.com".

+### Job Management

+1. Adding a job

+    1. Prerequisites: List all jobs using the `listjob` command.
+    1. Test case: `addjob jt/Software Engineer jr/3 k/Java k/Python`<br>
+       Expected: Job is added to the list.
+Details of the added job shown in the status message.
+    1. Test case: `addjob t/Software Engineer`<br>
+       Expected: No job is added.
+Error details shown in the status message.
+    1. Other incorrect addjob commands to try: `addjob`, `addjob t/`, `addjob s/Java`<br>
+       Expected: Similar to previous.

+2. Deleting a job

+    1. Prerequisites: List all jobs using the `listjob` command.
+Multiple jobs in the list.
+    1. Test case: `deljob 1`<br>
+       Expected: First job is deleted from the list.
+Details of the deleted job shown in the status message.
+    1. Test case: `deljob 0`<br>
+       Expected: No job is deleted.
+Error details shown in the status message.
+    1. Other incorrect deletejob commands to try: `deletejob`, `deljob x`, `...` (where x is larger than the list size)<br>
+       Expected: Similar to previous.

+3. Finding a job

+    1. Prerequisites: List all jobs using the `listjob` command.
+    1. Test case: `findjob Software`<br>
+       Expected: Shows a list of jobs with titles containing "Software".
+    1. Test case: `findjob Java`<br>
+       Expected: Shows a list of jobs requiring the skill "Java".

+### Application Management

+1. Creating an application

+    1. Prerequisites: List all persons and jobs using the `list` and `listjob` commands.
+    1. Test case: `addapp ij/1 ip/1`<br>
+       Expected: Application is created linking the first person and first job.
+Details shown in the status message.
+    1. Test case: `addapp ij/0 ip/1`<br>
+       Expected: No application is created.
+Error details shown in the status message.
+    1. Other incorrect apply commands to try: `addapp`, `apply ij/x ip/y`, `...` (where x or y is larger than the list size)<br>
+       Expected: Similar to previous.

+2. Deleting an application

+    1. Prerequisites: List all jobs using the `listjob` command.
+Each job card contains multiple applications in the list.
+    1. Test case: `delapp ij/1 ia/1`<br>
+       Expected: First application for the first job is deleted from the list.
+Details of the deleted application shown in the status message.
+    1. Test case: `delapp ij/0 ia/1`<br>
+       Expected: No application is deleted.
+Error details shown in the status message.
+    1. Other incorrect deleteapp commands to try: `delapp`, `delapp ij/x ia/y`, `...` (where x is larger than the list size and y is larger than the number of applications for the said job)<br>
+       Expected: Similar to previous.

+3. Finding applications

+    1. Prerequisites: List all jobs using the `listjob` command.
+    1. Test case: `findapp as/3`<br>
+       Expected: Shows a list of job cards applications corresponding to the application status queried.
+    1. Test case: `findapp as/1`<br>
+       Expected: Shows a list of applications with application status of 1.
+    1. Test case: `findapp ij/1 as/1`<br>
+       Expected: Shows a list of applications with application status of 1 for job at index 1.

+### View Management

+1. Switching views

+    1. Test case: `switch`<br>
+       Expected: Switches to person view when in job view, showing the person list panel.
+    1. Test case: `switch`<br>
+       Expected: Switches to job view when in person view, showing the job list panel.

 ### Saving data

 1. Dealing with missing/corrupted data files

-   1. _{explain how to simulate a missing/corrupted file, and the expected behavior}_
+    1. Delete the `data/addressbook.json` file<br>
+       Expected: Application starts with a new default address book and default applications manager.
+    1. Delete the `data/applicationsmanager.json` file<br>
+       Expected: Application starts with a new empty applications manager and address book stays the same.
+    1. Corrupt the `data/addressbook.json` file by adding invalid JSON<br>
+       Expected: Application starts with a new default address book and default applications manager.
+    1. Corrupt the `data/applicationsmanager.json` file by adding invalid JSON<br>
+       Expected: Application starts with a new empty applications manager and address book stays the same.

+### Help Command

+1. Accessing help

+    1. Test case: `help`<br>
+       Expected: Opens the help window showing command usage information.

 --------------------------------------------------------------------------------------------------------------------